yunpengn/MacBook/README.md

         - Use web service to detect spelling errors;
         - Send `No Tracking` requests;
         - Enable `Developer Mode` for extensions.
-13. Install [Sublime Text](https://www.sublimetext.com) using Homebrew `brew cask install sublime-text`:
+14. Install [Sublime Text](https://www.sublimetext.com) using Homebrew `brew cask install sublime-text`:
     - Drag Sublime to the Dock for convenience;
     - Go to `Tools` -> `Install Package Control`.
-14. Install [Cyberduck](https://cyberduck.io) using Homebrew `brew cask install cyberduck`:
+15. Install [Cyberduck](https://cyberduck.io) using Homebrew `brew cask install cyberduck`:
     - Add the commonly used SSH servers;
     - You can install [Filezilla](https://filezilla-project.org) instead.
-15. Create a `Projects` folder by `mkdir ~/Projects`.
+16. Create a `Projects` folder by `mkdir ~/Projects`.
     - Later, you can clone your repositories to here.
-16. Configure your local git by:
+17. Configure your local git by:
     - Setup the name by `git config --global user.name "<value>"`.
     - Setup the email by `git config --global user.email "<value>"`.
     - Always push tags along to remote repositories by `git config --global push.followTags true`.
-17. Install the following applications from App Store:
+18. Install the following applications based on your needs:
     - Onedrive, QQ, WeChat, ...

 ### Java Development Environment